https://www.humantruth.info/central_african_republic.html

 For more, see:

-The Central African Rep. comes 106th in the world regarding its responsibility towards the environment.
-This rank is derived from 21 data sets.
-The Central African Rep. comes in the best 20 in energy to GDP efficiency41.
-It does better than average when it comes to the rate of rational beliefs on the environment in the population42 and in reducing annual meat consumption per person43 (but bad for Africa).
-The Central African Rep. still has work to do.
+The Central African Rep. is 106th in the world with regard to its responsibility towards the environment.
+This is derived from 21 data sets.
+The Central African Rep. comes in the best 20 in terms of energy to GDP efficiency41.
+It does better than average in terms of the rate of rational beliefs on the environment in the population42 and in reducing annual meat consumption per person43 (but bad for Africa).
+But, things could still be better.
 The Central African Rep. does worse than average when it comes to its sign-up rate to major international accords on protecting the environment and in its forested percent change 2000-202044.
-And finally, it falls into the worst-performing 20 in its environmental performance45.| Forest Area Change 2000-2020 Higher is better44 | ||
+And finally, it sits amongst the bottom 20 when it comes to its environmental performance45.| Forest Area Change 2000-2020 Higher is better44 | ||

 |---|---|---|